18 Autism Myths Doctors Wish You’d Stop Believing

 Myth: People with autism can’t communicate

 Language and communication are two different concepts: While some people with autism aren’t able to speak full sentences, they can still learn to communicate.
 “Most people with autism have functional speech,” says Dr. Frazier.
 “Even among those who are non-verbal or minimally verbal, many people learn to use alternative or augmentative forms of communication such as a speech generating device or a picture exchange system.”
 Art therapy is one method that’s becoming more widely used to enhance communication skills in people with autism.
 In fact, a research article published in The Arts in Psychotherapy explains best practices for art therapists working with children who have ASD since it’s an available form of therapy.
+(Here’s what experts want you to know about using CBD for autism.)

 Myth: Insurance always covers autism therapies